-ExaNoDe (European Exascale Processor & Memory Node Design) is a collaborative European project, that investigates and develops a highly integrated, high-performance, heterogeneous System-on-a-Chip (SoC) aimed towards exascale computing.
-It is addressing these important challenges through the coordinated development of several innovative solutions recently deployed in HPC:
+ExaNoDe (European Exascale Processor & Memory Node Design) was a collaborative European project, that investigated and developed a highly integrated, high-performance, heterogeneous System-on-a-Chip (SoC) aimed towards exascale computing.
+It addressed these important challenges through the coordinated development of several innovative solutions recently deployed in HPC:

 - ARM-v8 based computing architecture